 - the reliability and validity of patient assessment or

 - the reliability and validity of treatment and management provided to patients.

 A strict nomination protocol and rigorous selection process is in place which includes the Giles Medal Scientific Advisory Committee (GMSAC), an independent committee chaired by the chair of the WFC Research Council.

-The medal recipient for any given year will be announced publically in August of that year and the Medal will normally be presented to the recipient at the CAA Annual Conference usually held in October of the same year.
-The Chiropractors' Association of Australia encourages chiropractors to consider providing nominations for this prestigious international research award.
+The medal recipient for any given year will be announced publically in August of that year and the Medal will normally be presented to the recipient at the ACA Annual Conference usually held in October of the same year.
+The ACA encourages chiropractors to consider providing nominations for this prestigious international research award.

 The winner of the Giles Medal 2018 was Dr Charlotte Leboeuf-Yde.